 Under section 60(2)(b) of the School Act, a school board may develop or acquire instructional materials for use in programs or in schools, subject to section 39.
-In developing/acquiring instructional materials, the school board should take into account such criteria as curriculum congruency; instructional and technical design; Guidelines for Recognizing Diversity and Promoting Respect; preference for Canadian content; and First Nations, Métis and Inuit Content Validation.
+In developing/acquiring instructional materials, the school board should take into account such criteria as curriculum congruency; instructional and technical design; Guidelines for Recognizing Diversity and Promoting Respect; preference for Canadian content; and Guiding Voices: A Curriculum Development Tool for Inclusion of First Nation, Métis and Inuit Perspectives Throughout Curriculum.